lemmygtk/lemoa/README.md

 # Features

-- Listing trending posts
+- Listing trending or subcribed posts
-- Viewing a post and its comments
+- Viewing posts and their comments
-- Viewing profiles
+- Viewing own profile and other user accounts
-- Viewing trending communities
+- Viewing and searching communities
-- Searching communities
 - Logging in with an account
-- Writing posts or comments
+- Writing, editing and deleting posts or comments
-- Viewing subscribed posts
-- Following communities
+- {,Un-}Following communities
-- Voting for or against posts or comments
-- Editing and deleting posts or comments
+- {Up,Down}-Voting posts or comments
 - Viewing the personal inbox (mentions, replies)
-- Private messages
+- Reading and writing private messages
+- Saving posts and comments as bookmarks

 # Troubleshooting